atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 n
 .
 I
-“to speak with him immediately — bs send for Charles.” w
+“to speak with him immediately — bs send for Charles." w
-“Where can I Send to Mr. Selby?” cried the maid, “except I knew where he was gone i *
+“Where can I Send to Mr. Selby?" cried the maid, “except I knew where he was gone i *
-“! that’s true — but yet Send for “Mr. Smith — Send for both, ” replied Ihe, in an agony of grief and terror —
+“! that’s true — but yet Send for “Mr. Smith — Send for both, " replied Ihe, in an agony of grief and terror —
 * W
 “Send to Mr. smith’s lodgings, and to “Sir Thomas Lumleyst — No, to Mr.
-“Liimleyst in Pall Mall — for my bro“ “— Good heaven! save theiti, or I “am lost for ever !” tt
+“Liimleyst in Pall Mall — for my bro“ “— Good heaven! save theiti, or I “am lost for ever !" tt
 “Who mufti send answered the maid; thinking she only rambled, and talked delirioufly.
 “My mistress and E 6 “Mist